-To process these transactions securely, entities called miners compete to solve mathematically complex problems.
-The miner who is successful in solving the problem adds a block to Bitcoin’s blockchain and receives a reward of 6.25 bitcoins.
-In November 2020, a single bitcoin was worth more than $18,000—meaning every successful miner receives more than $100,000 worth of Bitcoin.
+To process these transactions securely, entities called "miners" compete to solve mathematically complex problems.
+The miner who is successful in solving the problem adds a "block" to Bitcoin’s blockchain and receives a reward of 6.25 bitcoins.
+In July 2021, a single bitcoin was worth more than $33,000—meaning that every new block found was worth more than $205,000.

 Not only is this a reward for the miner’s efforts, but the process of mining is how new bitcoins are generated and introduced into circulation.

 - A blockchain is an online decentralized ledger that records approved transactions (blocks) that are tied together (chains) throughout a network.

 - Bitcoin miners add individual blocks to the blockchain by solving complex mathematical problems, with the winner receiving a set number of bitcoins.

 - The mining difficulty of bitcoin is extremely high, requiring expensive hardware, large amounts of electricity, and specific software.

 - Whether bitcoin mining is profitable depends on the cost of electricity, though it is most profitable when miners work in pools to combine resources.

 All mining starts with the blockchain.
 This is an online decentralized ledger that records transactions throughout a network.
 A group of approved transactions is called a “block.”
 These blocks are tied together to create a "chain"—hence, the term "blockchain."

 In the Bitcoin network, a miner’s goal is to add individual blocks to the blockchain by solving sophisticated mathematical problems.
 This pursuit requires enormous computational and electrical power.
 While many miners compete to add each block, the miner who solves the problem will actually add the block—along with its approved transactions—to the blockchain.
 This miner receives a reward of 6.25 bitcoins (the block reward is cut in half roughly every four years).